Skylake-dev/Notes/Computer Security/Computer Security.md

 ## Basic concepts
 Security requirements: CIA paradigm
-- Confidentiality: information can only be accessed by thos who are authorized
+- Confidentiality: information can only be accessed by those who are authorized
 - Integrity: information can only be modified by authorized entities and only in the way such entities are entitled to modify them
 - Availability: information must be available to all the parties that have the right to access it, within specified time constraint